-HIS 2153/4153 Colonial and Revolutionary America Provides a detailed examination of selected events, themes and issues relevant to the development of Britain's American colonies and/or the colonial rebellion against British imperial authority.
-Possible topics include, but are not limited to, the European movement for exploration and colonization, the adoption of forced labor systems, relations between colonists and Native Americans, the comparison of different colonial regions and regimes and the imperial crisis between the colonies and the British metropolis.
-Students who take the course for upper-level credit will receive additional assignments.
+HIS 3153 Colonial and Revolutionary America Provides a detailed examination of selected events, themes and issues relevant to European colonization of North America.
+Possible topics include, but are not limited to, the European movement for exploration and colonization, the adoption of forced labor systems, relations between colonists and Native Americans, the comparison of different colonial regions and regimes, and movements for colonial independence.
 This course may be repeated for credit provided it covers a different topic.

-HIS 2163/4163 Civil War and Reconstruction Examines the United States' history between 1846 and 1877, with emphasis on appreciating the magnitude of the causes, costs and consequences of the United States Civil War.
+HIS 3163 Civil War and Reconstruction Examines the United States' history between 1846 and 1877, with emphasis on appreciating the magnitude of the causes, costs and consequences of the United States Civil War.
 Highlights include the sectional crisis, the implications of secession, the war's burdens on soldiers and civilians, the emancipation of slaves and the promises and shortcomings of Reconstruction.
-Students who take the course for upper-level credit will receive additional assignments.

-HIS 2173/4173 American Regional History Provides a detailed examination of selected regional spaces in United States or early American history and of the human developments and conflicts that occurred therein.
+HIS 3173 American Regional History Provides a detailed examination of selected regional spaces in United States or early American history and of the human developments and conflicts that occurred therein.
 Possible topics include, but are not limited to, North American frontiers and borderlands, the North American West and the United States South.
-Students who take the course for upper-level credit will receive additional assignments.
 This course may be repeated for credit provided it covers a different topic.

-HIS 2183/4183 Modern United States History Provides a detailed examination of selected events, themes and issues relevant to the history of the United States from the late nineteenth through the twentieth century.
-Possible topics include, but are not limited to, the growth of an increasingly activist federal government, the vicissitudes of U.S. foreign policy and international influence, the ongoing movement for civil rights and the evolution and importance of U.S. popular culture.
-Students who take the course for upper-level credit will receive additional assignments.
+HIS 3183 Modern United States History Provides a detailed examination of selected events, themes, and issues relevant to the history of the United States from the late nineteenth through the twentieth century.
+Possible topics include, but are not limited to, the growth of an increasingly activist federal government, the vicissitudes of U.S. foreign policy and international influence, the ongoing movement for civil rights, and the evolution and importance of U.S. popular culture.
 This course may be repeated for credit provided it covers a different topic.